-Assignments: All lab reports should be turned in in class and are due one week after the lab meets.
+In class quizzes will cover material in the lab manual.
+As long as you read the labs in advance, you should do well.
+All lab reports should be typewritten and turned in in class the week after the lab meets.
 Late lab reports will receive a 10% deduction per day.
 When calculating final lab grades, we will drop the lab with the lowest grade.
 Finally, while you are free to work in small groups to go over lab data and discuss results, lab reports must be completed on your own, and submitted labs must be your own (unique) work.
 Copying or turning in nearly identical lab reports is considered plagiarism and is not acceptable; all parties will receive zeros for plagiarized lab reports.
+All lab reports must be typed.
+Handwritten reports will not be accepted.